OpenVPN/openvpn3-linux/docs/debugging.md

 can continue the execution.

 ### Caveats with GDB
 D-Bus is fairly sensitive to time-outs.
-These time-outs are normally reasonable, but you might hit several time-outs when using this way of debugging.
+These time-outs are normally reasonable but you might hit several time-outs when using this way of debugging.
 Further, by using `--client-no-fork` it may also happen that various openvpn3 front-ends will not respond as expected.
 In these cases, using the `openvpn3`